 These examples show that the golden angle does not provide optimal packing, at least not in this particular mathematical model of a finite sunflower head.
 (Real sunflower heads typically have some 1000 seeds, and may go as far as 2000.)
 Ridley's theorem, however, deals with infinite sunflowers.
 Stripped to the pure mathematics, it may be stated as follows:

 So yes, a mathematically inclined sunflower, decided to add its seeds along a parabolic spiral (though there are better choices) and hoping to live eternally (not just a poor 1000 seeds, in which case see above) has no better angle to choose than the golden one!

 Ridley's Theorem is very skilfully composed out of four lemmas, the key tools being provided by the theory of continued fractions.
-(Just how skilfully becomes apparent if one tries, as I did, to obtain the same results in a different manner.)
-Our own version (here) is even somewhat longer because it was felt that some gaps needed filling.
+Find it, somewhat elaborated, and restricted to the purely mathematical aspects, here.
 Graphs and computations are courtesy of GeoGebra 5; I couldn't have done without.